parkertomatoes/json-print/README.md

 ```

 ## License
 json_print is MIT licensed.
-See LICENSE.txt for details
+See LICENSE for details

 ## Contributing
 Thanks!
 See CONTRIBUTING.md for details.